Legislation and by-laws

 City of Hobart by-laws review - 2017

-The City of Hobart recently undertook a review of five of its six by-laws, which are due to expire between August and October 2018.
+The City of Hobart recently undertook a review of five of its six by-laws, which were due to expire between July and August 2018.

-As part of this review, the Council resolved to undertake public consultation regarding the content of the following draft by-laws - Public Spaces; Infrastructure; Car Parks; Environmental Health; and Waste Management.
+As part of this review, the Council resolved to undertake public consultation regarding the content of the following draft by-laws - Public Spaces; Infrastructure; Parking; Environmental Health and Waste Management.

 A number of submissions were received in response to consultation opportunity.

-Suggestions resulted in some amendments to the draft by-laws, which were reconsidered by the Council on Monday, 18 September.
+Suggestions resulted in some amendments to the draft by-laws, which were reconsidered by the Council.
 The Council unanimously resolved to ‘make the by-laws’, as required under the Local Government Act 1993.